 Though Gein’s gravestone remains in storage, his burial place continues to remain marked by visitors.
 Besides the hole from which Gein grave dirt is procured, visitors frequently leave other objects on his grave such as crosses, flowers, copies of his serial killer trading card, and even a brick with the words “Gone but not forgotten” written in thick black marker.

 Have you found something unusual on Ed Gein’s grave?
-Share it in the comments below.
+Tell us about it or share a photo in the comments below.